How does the Organist keep in time with the Choir? How big are the pipes? Read our frequently asked questions about the Chapel Organ.

 The challenges of playing the Chapel organ as part of an ensemble are largely as they were a hundred years ago.
 With advances in technology though, a small number of technical aids have been added to make the rehearsal process in particular a little easier.
 A remote-control video system allows the organist to view both the main Chapel and the Ante-chapel.
 A wireless microphone worn by the conductor allows the organist to listen during rehearsals, and a ‘talkback’ system allows the organist to talk back to the conductor.
 The organist also has an at-console audio recording and playback facility linked into the Chapel’s recording system, used for reviewing a play-through during rehearsals.
 While it is possible for the organist to use a live-monitoring facility through headphones to overcome time delays between ensembles and the organ, King’s Organ Scholars do not use this facility for Chapel services.

-If you’re not able to visit the Chapel in person, you can hear the organ on many of the Choir’s CDs, as well as specific recordings of the organ.
+If you’re not able to visit the Chapel in person, you can hear the organ on many of the Choir’s albums, as well as specific recordings of the organ.
 It can also be heard on the Chapel webcasts in choral services and recitals, and on national and international broadcasts.
+Find out more at www.kingscollegerecordings.com.

 See our pages on Organ Scholarships for information about becoming an Organ Scholar at King's.